artiepoole/ubuntu-core-docs/docs/embedded-applications/fpga/index.md

 [//]: # (TODO: background and justification for this page existing)

-Due to the strict containerisation of applications, which is fundamental for Ubuntu Core, access to the various system files required to interface with hardware and their drivers are not available to applications on Ubuntu Core.
+Due to the strict containerization of applications, which is fundamental for Ubuntu Core, access to the various system files required to interface with hardware and their drivers are not available to applications on Ubuntu Core.
 In a classic (as in, non-Core) version of Ubuntu/Linux, these files can be written to and read from by any application, with access being controlled by the Discretionary Access Control (DAC) permission system.
 This means that if a user doesn't have access, `sudo` can be used to elevate the permissions and grant access.